vpelss/Emogics_Tarot_Script_WP/readme.txt

 My css is in css/EmogicWPTarot.css
 I use that to distribute my brilliant css choices to your wordpress installation.
-To over ride them the css in the file.
+To override them, delete them in the css in the file.
 Then create a new Wordpress Page Template and add your CCS there.

 EmogicWPTarot.css